Khovanov homotopy type, Burnside category, and products: Functors from the cube to the Burnside category and their realizations

 \section{Functors from the cube to the Burnside category and their realizations}

-In this section we give a reformulation of cubical flow categories, as functors from the cube category to the Burnside category.
+In this section we give a reformulation of cubical flow categories, as $2$-functors from the cube category to the Burnside category.
 We then give a choice-free way of realizing such a functor, in terms of a thickening construction.
-(Another, smaller but choice-dependent way to realize such a functor is given in \Section{smaller-cube}.)
+(A smaller but choice-dependent way to realize such a functor is given in \Section{smaller-cube}.)
 The proof that this realization agrees with the cubical realization is deferred until \Section{cubical-to-cubes}.
+The main results of this section can be summarized in two theorems:

+\begin{theorem} The data of a cubical flow category is equivalent to the data of a strictly unitary, lax $2$-functor from the cube category to the Burnside category. \end{theorem} This is stated more precisely and proved as Lemmas~\ref{lem:flow-to-Burn} and~\ref{lem:Burn-gives-flow-cat}.

+\begin{theorem} Given a functor $F$ from the cube category to the Burnside category there is a canonically associated CW spectrum $\Realize{F}$, the realization of $F$. \end{theorem} This is stated precisely as \Construction{realize-functor} and \Lemma{iso-realize-same}.
+In \Section{cubical-to-cubes}, we show that this construction agrees with the cubical realization (a combination of Theorems~\ref{thm:smaller-diag} and~\ref{thm:box-equals-cubical}).
+A feature of the realization procedure introduced in this section is that it behaves well with respect to products (\Proposition{realize-product}).

+We start by reviewing the Burnside (2-)category and the data required to define a functor from the cube to it, in Section~\ref{sec:Burnside}.
+We then recall some properties of homotopy colimits, in Section~\ref{sec:colimit}, before turning to new material in Section~\ref{sec:cubical-to-burnside}, where we formulate precisely and prove Theorem~\ref{thm:cubical-is-cube-fun}.
+The thickening and realization procedure are given in Sections~\ref{sec:thicken} and~\ref{sec:subsec-realize}, while invariance under natural isomorphisms of $2$-functors is proved in \Section{thick-invariance}. \Section{products} discusses the behavior of this realization procedure under certain kinds of products.